8 Inventory management techniques for manufacturing

 Are you struggling to keep inventory stocked at an adequate level?

 It could be that increasing demand has you on the back foot, and your lead time is slowly increasing with each fulfillment.
-Or maybe you have some finished goods stocked which aren’t selling so well and are taking up space.
+Or maybe you have some finished goods stocked that aren’t selling so well and are taking up space.
 If these issues sound familiar to you, it’s time to audit your inventory management practices.

 What is inventory?